 Earnings include commission, bonuses, overtime and statutory sick pay, as well as your basic net wage.
 Deductions continue until the debt is repaid in full, and if you change your job the order moves with you.

 Some employers include a clause in their employment contracts that being in debt is a disciplinary matter, and there may be a risk that you will lose your job.
 This is often the case with employers in the finance industry, the police force, and prison service.

 It’s worthwhile checking your contract of employment just to be sure, but you may find that your employer is simply disgruntled because of the extra work involved.

 If you act quickly on receipt of the charge for payment, you may be able to negotiate a new payment plan with your creditor before the earnings arrestment comes into force.
 You should obtain professional advice in this situation, which is why your creditor is obliged to send you a Debt Advice and Information Package.

 Scotland Debt Solutions specialise in helping people to escape the debt cycle.
 We will quickly assess your situation, and advise on all the options available.
-Our teams work from four offices around Scotland, and are available for same-day consultations.
+Our teams work from five offices around Scotland, and are available for same-day consultations.

 The Register of Insolvencies is a public register that documents Trust Deeds until five years after the discharge date and includes personal details.

 Joint Trust Deeds don’t exist, however, if you want to run a Trust Deed that encompasses debts as a couple, this will be two individual Trust Deeds.